 Reactive arthritis also referred to as Reiter’s syndrome is a condition associated with a triad manifestation comprising of inflammation of the urinary tract, joints and eyes.
 This condition is an autoimmune disorder and is associated with other disorders like psoriatic arthritis, ankylosing spondylitis and inflammatory bowel disease.

 This condition is usually acute in nature and resolves without treatment within one year, however in some cases; it may recur after a few years making it chronic.
-Epidemiological profile indicates that the condition is frequently observed in Caucasians in the age group of 16 to 42 years, though it may affect older people or younger children.

 The prevalence of the condition is five times higher in males compared to females.
 In female gastrointestinal symptoms are more pronounced compared to arthritic symptoms.

 In general the condition is an autoimmune disorder and its trigger factors are not very clearly understood.
 However certain studies and reports have indicated that there are certain factors that may contribute to the onset of this disease,

 - A history of food poisoning along with a gastrointestinal infection usually precedes the onset of reactive arthritis.

 - A history of genital infection is also associated with this condition and associated with Chlamydia trachomatis infection.

 - Some experts presume a possible genetic linkage to the development of the condition.